Now and then a reader will write to say they’re outraged by a story — that it’s “not humorous.”

-So, a story’s “not funny”?
+So, the story’s “not funny”?
 Yep: that’s the point.
 True is definitely meant to entertain first, but it has another, equally important mission: to provoke thought.
 And, sometimes, to even provoke outrage.

-True is about people doing often very stupid things.
+True mostly illustrates people doing often very stupid things.
 The only way to bring about change is to illuminate the problem, and to provoke action.

 A story makes you angry?
 Good!
 I did my job: now go out and do something to change things.
 Blaming the messenger is …well… a stupid way to go about changing things.

 - - -

 This page is an example of Randy Cassingham’s style of “Thought-Provoking Entertainment”.
 His This is True is an email newsletter that uses “weird news” as a vehicle to explore the human condition in an entertaining way.
 If that sounds good, click here to open a subscribe form.